dedbox/racket-algebraic/README.md

 A Racket 7+ extension for untyped algebraic data structures.

-## Why Algebraic Racket?

-I love working with Racket, and I implement a lot of interpreters.
-Mostly, I use them to explore programming language models as I design them.
-For years, I used Haskell for this because of its algebraic data types and destructuring syntax.
-At the same time, I usually prefer Racket's eager effectful semantics and standard library over Haskell's, so I created Algebraic Racket to bridge the gap.

 ## What is Algebraic Racket?

+Algebraic structures provide the operational under-pinnings for algebraic data types.
+What's missing is the static typing constraints.

-The present release provides a `#lang algebraic/racket/base` that adds two features to `#lang racket/base`:
+The current release provides a `#lang algebraic/racket/base` that extends `#lang racket/base` with:

-  1. First class, lexically scoped data constructors, and
+  1. First class, lexically scoped, naturally ordered data constructors, and

   2. A consistent destructuring syntax for functions and macros.

 ### Algebraic Data

-Algebraic data structures provide the operational under-pinnings for algebraic data types.
-What's missing is the static typing constraints.

 As the name implies, Algebraic Racket works with two kinds of structure: sums and products.